What is a Continuous Supply of Services?

 Conclusion

 The concept of continuous supply of services under GST presents a more dynamic and complex scenario compared to one-time transactions.
 It requires businesses to be vigilant about their contractual obligations, billing cycles, and GST compliance requirements.
-Understanding and effectively managing these aspects is key to successful operations under the GST regime, particularly for businesses engaged in long-term or recurring service provisions.
+Understanding and effectively managing these aspects is crucial for ensuring smooth operations under the GST regime, especially for businesses involved in long-term or recurring service provisions.

 Also Read: Understanding GST Time Of Supply For Goods And Services